Summary of Significant Accounting Policies

 Use of Estimates

-The preparation of financial statements in conformity with U.S. GAAP requires us to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and the accompanying notes.
+The preparation of financial statements in conformity with U.S. GAAP requires us to make estimates, judgments and assumptions that affect the amounts reported in the consolidated financial statements and the accompanying notes.
 Actual results could differ from those estimates, and such differences may be material to the consolidated financial statements.
-Examples include estimates of loss contingencies, realizability of deferred income taxes, the estimates and assumptions used to calculate stock-based compensation, the estimates and assumptions used to calculate the allocation of the purchase price related to our acquisitions, and estimates regarding the useful lives of our building, amortizable intangible assets, and goodwill.
+There are significant estimates and judgments inherent in the preparation of the consolidated financial statements including the fair value of assets and liabilities for allocation of the purchase price of companies acquired.

 The acquisition method of accounting is used for business combinations.
 The results of operations of acquired businesses are included in our consolidated financial statements prospectively from the date of acquisition.
 The fair value of purchase consideration is allocated to the assets acquired and liabilities assumed from the acquired entity and is generally based on their fair value at the acquisition date.
 The excess of the fair value of purchase consideration over the fair value of the assets acquired and liabilities assumed is recorded as goodwill.
-Historically, the primary items that have generated goodwill include anticipated synergies between the acquired business and the Company and the acquired assembled workforce, neither of which qualifies for recognition as an intangible asset.
 Acquisition-related expenses are recognized in our consolidated financial statements as incurred.

 Contingencies and Litigation